Strategic Transportation Investments

 View larger map

-June 2 begins a 90-day period during which NCDOT will receive public feedback on the newly released project data.
-The department will also accept rankings from planning organizations and division engineers across the state to help determine which projects will ultimately be scheduled and funded.
+A 90-day period began on June 2 during which NCDOT received public feedback on the project data.
+The department also accepted rankings from planning organizations and division engineers across the state that helped determine which projects will ultimately be scheduled and funded.

-Local input points will be assigned by the following groups:
+Local input points were assigned by the following groups:

 - Metropolitan Planning Organizations (MPOs);